-How to Plan Successful Peer-to-Peer Fundraising Events
+How to Plan a Successful Peer-to-Peer Fundraising Campaign

 If your nonprofit fundraising team is looking to up the ante this year, it’s time to start thinking about peer-to-peer fundraising events.
 Peer-to-peer fundraising, also known as social fundraising, is when nonprofits leverage their current donors’ social networks, lists, and audiences to drive more donations on their behalf.

 From social media to gamification apps to dynamic display ads to competitive giving events, peer-to-peer fundraising reaches new audiences where they spend the most time — and it does so in a way that motivates and encourages.

 As millennials become more engaged and involved in driving social change, the peer-to-peer fundraising event is taking center stage.
 It’s now par for the course for nonprofit teams to leverage some sort of peer-to-peer or social fundraising event throughout the year.
 With such an over-saturation of donation requests and charitable giving opportunities, nonprofits must make their campaigns stand out from the crowd.

 In this article we’ll explore the following key steps your nonprofit should take to plan a successful peer-to-peer fundraising campaign, as well as a bonus checklist to ensure nothing slips through the cracks: